DerploidEntertainment/UnityUtil/README.md

 A set of utility classes and components useful to any Unity project, 2D or 3D.

-**Work in progress!**
+> [!NOTE]
+> Work in progress!
 This package has been under open-source development since ~2017, but only since late 2022 has it been seriously considered for "usability" by 3rd parties, so documentation content/organization are still in development.

 ## Contents